kmoppel/pgbench-tpcc-like/README.md

-# pgbench-tpcc
+# pgbench-tpcc-like

-A Pareto approach to the rather scientific TPCC benchmark, to utilize Postgres in a more real-life way, compared to the default pgbench transaction modes.
-Uses a mix of pgbench scripting + PL/pgSQL.
+A more practical approach to the rather scientific TPCC benchmark, to utilize Postgres better for benchmarking and hardware validation purposes.

+**This is NOT an implementation of TPCC workload and should not be referred to as one!**

+## The why

+For ages Postgres DBA-s have used the `pgbench` for quick hardware / config validation...but sadly all default pgbench transaction modes doing writing (*tpcb-like* and *simple-update*) are abnormally write-heavy and test basically only the *key-value* access scenario...which mostly is not very real-life at all for a RDBMS.

+TPC-C is already more real-life...but sadly the common benchmarking frameworks supporting it are often:
+* Overly complex / generic (to support other DB engines as well)
+* GUI-controlled
+* Customizations require knowing some less-known scripting language like TCL or Lua, or actual programming in Java etc, which can be a mood killer for sure for a quick test
+* Make it hard to estimate the output DB size
+* Don't allow dynamic increase of the dataset / warehouse count

+# Implementation details

+* Uses a mix of SQL, PL/pgSQL and pgbench scripting - meaning easy modifications for anyone "friendly" with Postgres
-Data population designed to be "additive" and parallel, for faster init.
+* Data population designed to be "additive" and parallel, for fast dataset population
+* Tables not duplicated "per warehouse"
+* Easier to calculate 1 warehouse = 1x 01_init_data.pgbench execution = ~100MiB of data
+* A few indexes have been added to be more realistic
+* Weights can easily be adjusted to steer the testing towards, say, more reads
+* Supports very long runtimes with more than 2B+ (64-bit IDs) orders

 # Running

 ```
+git clone https://github.com/kmoppel/pgbench-tpcc-like.git && cd pgbench-tpcc-like

 createdb tpcc

 psql -f 0_schema.sql tpcc

-# Init dataset with a size of 4*100=400 "warehouses" (1 WH ~ 110MB of data and indexes)
+# Init dataset with a size of ~40GB.
+4*100=400 "warehouses" (1 WH ~ 110MB of data and indexes)
 pgbench -n -f 1_init_data.pgbench -c 4 -t 100 tpcc

 # Ensure stats collected